Anchit-2002/Google-Play-Store-Analysis/README.md

 - **Exploratory Data Analysis (EDA)**: Conducting EDA helps identify potential risks, uncover insights, and improve app development strategies.
 Play Store App Review Analysis

-# 📖 Problem Statement:

-Mobile applications play a vital role in modern life, serving a variety of functions across categories such as family, communication, entertainment, tools, and music.
-In a highly competitive global market, app developers face immense pressure to stay relevant and maintain their market position.
-This project leverages a dataset of 10,000 Google Play Store applications, divided into two CSV files: Play Store Data (10,841 rows, 13 columns) and User Reviews (64,295 rows, 5 columns).
-The primary aim is to analyze factors that influence app popularity by examining attributes such as app category, pricing, size, and user sentiment.
-Key questions include understanding what makes an app popular, the optimal pricing and size for an app, and identifying trends in user sentiment across different categories.
-Through exploratory data analysis (EDA), we seek to extract meaningful insights and create visualizations to better understand app preferences.
-The findings will serve as valuable insights for developers, helping them optimize their applications to align with user preferences, thus enhancing engagement and driving app success in a competitive market.

-# The Content of Play Store Data :

-- **App**: Name of the app with optional description.
-- **Category**: App category (33 categories in total).
-- **Size**: Disk space needed for installation.
-- **Rating**: Average user rating (1-5).
-- **Reviews**: Number of user reviews.
-- **Installs**: Approximate install count.
-- **Type**: Indicates if the app is free or paid.
-- **Price**: App price (0 for free apps).
-- **Content Rating**: Suitable age group.
-- **Genres**: Genre(s) of the app.
-- **Last Updated**: Date of the latest update.
-- **Current Ver**: Current app version.
-- **Android Ver**: Required Android version.

-**User Reviews Contents:**

-- **App**: Name of the app.
-- **Translated Review**: English-translated user review.
-- **Sentiment**: User's attitude/emotion (Positive, Negative, Neutral).
-- **Sentiment Polarity**: Review polarity (-1 to 1; -1 = Negative, 1 = Positive).
-- **Sentiment Subjectivity**: Measures review subjectivity (0 to 1); higher indicates more public opinion-based.